alexfernandez/alexfernandez.github.io/2023/job-search.md

 I got one retoot and 4 likes.

 It is humbling to think that more than 20 thousand people learned about my processes.
-The community helped me a lot to find good offers, and this article is a way of paying back with my experience so others can perhaps learn from it.
+The community helped me a lot to find interesting offers, and this article is a way of paying back with my experience so others can perhaps learn from it.

 # 🤔 Conclusion